-When the federal government passed the Family and Medical Leave Act (FMLA), eligible employees were guaranteed up to 12 weeks of unpaid leave each year to deal with serious medical conditions affecting themselves or their family members.
+When the federal government passed the Family and Medical Leave Act (FMLA), eligible employees were guaranteed up to 12 weeks of unpaid leave each year to deal with critical medical conditions affecting themselves or their family members.
 The FMLA also encompasses special rights for employees with family members serving active military duty.

-These military provisions are meant to alleviate the difficulties that active duty presents to families.
+These military provisions are meant to alleviate the difficulties that active-duty presents to families.
 The FMLA provides two types of medical leave for military families:

-- Qualifying Exigency Leave - Covered employees may take up to 12 weeks of leave per year, also called qualifying exigency leave, to deal with matters relating to a family member's active duty or call to active duty.
-As a military family, life can change abruptly, and the FMLA gives you freedom to attend to these changes away from work.
+- Qualifying Exigency Leave – Covered employees may take up to 12 weeks per year, also called qualifying exigency leave, to deal with matters relating to a family member’s active duty or call to active duty.
+As a military family, life can change abruptly, and the FMLA gives you the freedom to attend to these changes away from work.

 You can present your claims to a military-based family sick leave attorney Los Angeles from Mann & Elias.
 Together, you can take your workplace to court over FMLA violations.